mrhorin/suggestrap/README.md

 ## Usage
 1. Set up a JSON server to handle suggestions.
 When suggestrap makes a request to your server for a JSON file, the server should generate the JSON file using the request parameters from the URL and return it.
-2. The JSON format should be an Array that has Objects like the following example.
-(However, you can also specify an Array using the `values` key in the first argument instead of requesting the JSON file to the server.
+2. The JSON format should be an Array containing Objects like the following example.
+(However, you can also pass an Array using the `values` key in the first argument instead of requesting the JSON file to the server.
 For more details, please refer to [Example](#example) and [Option](#option))
 ```json
 [
   {"id":1, "age":32, "name":"Jack"},